ScratchAddons/website-v2/content/docs/privacy/policies/website.md

 - The version number for your Scratch Addons instance.
 - Your browser's user agent string (which often includes your browser's and operating system's names and version numbers).

 Feedback is sent to a public open source [Glitch.com Node.js server instance](https://glitch.com/edit/#!/scratchaddons-feedback) which then redirects the information to a [Discord](https://discord.com) server.
-We do not log the IP addresses of the users that send feedback, and you can verify that by looking at the Glitch server source code linked above.
+We do not log the IP addresses of the users that send feedback.
+You can verify this by looking at the Glitch server source code linked above.

 ## Third Parties